swalberg/capistrano-vmf/README.md

 # Capistrano::Vmf

-[VMFarms.com](http://vmfarms.com) integration for bundler.
+[VMFarms.com](http://vmfarms.com) integration for [Capistrano](http://capistranorb.com/).
 If you're deploying a Rails app to VMFarms then this is a set of tasks that will conform to their best practices, and some generators that get you the most out of your hosting.

 In particular,